blakemoore-dev/Horizon/README.md

 # Horizon

-### What's *actually* working
+### What's _actually_ working

 - Forms now correctly pass data from user input back to controller and return view with correct data.
 - Looping through list of data from JSON and display to view

 ### TODO's:

-- Abstract API Key away
+- [x] Abstract API Key away
   - Done!
 Huzzah!
-- Implement changes in controller for different weather forecasts
+- [x] Implement changes in controller for different weather forecasts
   - Done!
 Successfully passing data from controller to view
-- Refine styling via CSS
+- [ ] Refine styling via CSS
+- [ ] Implement exception handling for WindDirection and CardinalDirection in HomeController
+- [ ] Implement exception handling for user input on Index page
+- [ ] Add Speed property to ExtendedWeather.cs